All Episodes

 All of that could lead to falls, bone fracture, osteoporosis, other medical problems.

-So this this is not over if we've all pray that they they they splash down successfully.
+So this is not over if we've all prayed that they splash down successfully.

 It's all part of their job to keep their bones and muscles strong, but they still feel the impact when they return home.